Mexico Travel Warning in Perspective

 There was great disparity in information from other sites on the internet, each with a unique political or monetary perspective.
 Great effort was put into collaborating the facts written here.

-Here are the facts about Mexico travel and living to be illuminated in this article.
+Here are the facts about Mexico travel and living:

 • Mexico is the #1 location for North Americans living abroad, with 1 million Americans and more than 400,000 Canadians calling Mexico home, part or full time.